truenas/documentation/content/SCALE/SCALEUIReference/SCALEDashboard.md

 {{< trueimage src="/images/SCALE/Dashboard/DashboardNetworkWidgetSCALE.png" alt="Network Widget" id="Network Widget" >}}

 {{< /expand >}}
-The **Interface** widgets display traffic stats and link status, and provides more information on that interface media type and subtype, any VLANS and the IP Address and port number.
+The **Interface** widgets display traffic stats, link status, and provide more information on that interface media type and subtype, any VLANS and the IP Address and port number.
 {{< expand "Multiple Interfaces" "v" >}}
 When more than one interface is configured on your TrueNAS, use the **Dashboard Configuration** panel to add an interface widget for each interface.
 The **Interface** card displays the information for that interface.